 The books actually opened my eyes to my reality and guided me as to how exactly to treat how I was feeling.
 Talk about soul searching!
 I had to face the problems head-on and make some drastic moves in my personal life and also my career.
 I even quit my job and to this day still, think I would have had a nervous breakdown if I didn’t.
 When you read my story you will understand why I had to do it.

 Needless to say, my friend and I did try a few things to try to get that elusive sleep back to a regular pattern.
 Some worked but were only temporary.
 Others didn’t do anything for us but we’ve heard of others who have had luck with them.
 Like I said earlier, it’s a matter of trying them and seeing which one works for you.
 It’s just like taking the advice that people give about growing your hair!
 Some remedies work for some people but not for others.
 Here are some of the ones my friend and/or I tried

 - Kalms herbal tablets (Some people swear by it but the first night I took it I had a funny feeling in my head so I didn’t take any more).
 It was my friend Antoinette who told me about it.
 I’m all for herbal treatments but …

 - Blinking your eyes really fast (you decide, lol)

-- Having a warm drink before bed (I tried my favourite hot chocolate drink but I think it’s partially to be blamed for my weight gain (it’s easy to lay blame, isn’t it)
+- Having a warm drink before bed (I tried my favorite hot chocolate drink but I think it’s partly to be blamed for my weight gain (it’s easy to lay blame, isn’t it)